koo1koo2/TaskManager/README.md

 # Task Manager Application

-The Task Manager Application is a Java-based program that allows users to manage their tasks effectively.
+The Task Manager Application is a Java-based command-line application that allows users to manage their tasks.

 ## Features